exonum/exonum-doc/src/advanced/dos-protection.md

 As the number of `Propose` messages is limited by the product of round number and the validators number and all other consensus messages are linked with `Propose`, the number of useful consensus messages would be bounded.

+Notice that the proposed modification to the consensus algorithm could potentially increase the number of rounds required to reach consensus, as some consensus messages get discarded.